nemathahmed/answer_deduction/index.md

 Our aim here is to leverage the power of Machine Learning and Natural Language Processing to create a model that deducts the answer when given a passage and also identifies if a question is unanswerable.
 We plan to develop an ensemble model which successfully accomplishes the task and gives reliable answers to the questions asked from the comprehension.
 Our proposed approach will be to innovate different modules in our architecture by taking inspiration from state of the art architectures.

 ## Dataset
 We are going to use Stanford Question Answering Dataset 2.0 ([SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/))  combines the 100,000 questions in SQuAD1.1 with over 50,000 unanswerable questions.
 It was written adversarially by crowdworkers such that unanswerable questions look similar to answerable ones.
 To do well on SQuAD2.0, systems should answer questions when possible and also determine when no answer is supported by the paragraph and abstain from answering.

-Such a sample dataset has been shown below showcasing questions with their actual or plausible answers.
+A sample of raw dataset has been shown below showcasing questions with their actual or plausible answers.
 The *“is_impossible”* flag is provided to distinguish between answerable and unanswerable questions and the features for the question vary accordingly.

-## Sample Test

 ## Sample Dataset Q&A format